top of page

 America's social challenges are complex and involve multiple, diverse people with different interests and they use social systems with various interdependencies.
 Social Innovation is the best approach to solve these types of social problems.
 SIAA uses its Community-Driven Social Innovation (CDSI) approach to find solutions that satisfy multiple stakeholders' competing interests.
 We use this community-centric, social design approach to address interactive social issues by partnering with community leaders.

 Community Leadership Academy for Social Innovation (CLASI)

 Many teens and young adults are frustrated by the inaction of their parents' generation.
 That is why SIAA gives them the skills to take control of their situations.
-The program is for regional cohorts consisting of 18-to-30-year-old community leaders.
-Many are at-risk young adults or returning citizens that need a chance for success.
+The program certifies regional cohorts of community leaders in Social Innovation Facilitation or Social Innovation Management.
 We develop Emerging Community Leaders using our CDSI curriculum.
-The members gain transferable skills and a path to careers in the social sector while helping families find solutions to empower their children with skills, resources, and resilience to escape poverty.
+The members gain transferable skills and a path to careers in the social sector while helping families find solutions to empower their children with skills, resources, and resilience to escape the effects of social inequality.